uboslinux/ubos-docs/sphinx/developers/manifest/info.rst

 Info section
 ------------

-The info section is optional but recommended.
+The info section in a :doc:`../ubos-manifest` is optional but recommended.
 It contains user-friendly, localized information about the app or accessory.
 Here is an example:

 .. code-block:: json